Resources for Understanding and Utilizing High Throughput Genomic Data

 Torch-eCpG

 Torch-eCpG is a fast, reliable, and scalable computational tool to perform expression quantitative methylation (eQTM) mapping to identify expression-associated CpG loci (eCpGs).
+The tool was developed with Liam Berger, Ritu Roy, and Adam Olshen.
 A manuscript describing the tool, "Torch-eCpG: A fast and scalable eQTM mapper for thousands of molecular phenotypes with graphical processing units", is published with BMC Bioinformatics.
-The software and usage instructions are available online at: https://github.com/kordk/torch-ecpg
+The software and usage instructions are available online at https://github.com/kordk/torch-ecpg and a docker image is available at https://hub.docker.com/repository/docker/kordk/torch-ecpg/general

 shinyGAStool